UziTech/git-menu/README.md

 This will discard changes to the selected files.

+### Discard All Changes

+This will discard changes to the all files in the repo.

 ### Add To Last Commit

 This will add the selected files to the last commit.